SchedMD/slurm-gcp/terraform/slurm_cluster/README.md

 Partitions define what compute resources are available to the controller so it may allocate jobs.
 Slurm will resume/create compute instances as needed to run allocated jobs and will suspend/terminate the instances after they are no longer needed (e.g. IDLE for SuspendTimeout duration).
-Static nodes are persistant;
+Static nodes are persistent;
 they are exempt from being suspended/terminated under normal conditions.
 Dynamic nodes are burstable; they will scale up and down with workload.